 You can potentially help someone with post-traumatic stress disorder in many ways, and you’ve already taken the first step of learning about the disorder.
 While it may be challenging or even difficult to live with someone with PTSD, being there to support them is one of the most significant things you can do to help them cope.
 Keeping your relationship with them as happy and healthy as possible will ensure a strong foundation for recovery and healing.

 Actionable steps to take when helping someone with PTSD

 Offer & help build social support

 One of the biggest consequences of post-traumatic stress disorder is social isolation.
-This may lead to more frequent and sustained isolation from not only friends but family as well, which can worsen the symptoms of PTSD.
+This may lead to more frequent and sustained isolation from not only friends but family, which can worsen the symptoms of PTSD.
 Being there to help them with social support, reliability, and trustworthiness can help reassure them.

-As the saying goes, “you cannot pour from an empty cup,” which means that in order for you to be the most effective support person possible, you need to practice self-care.
-This means taking time for yourself, and in some cases, it may mean setting boundaries to keep yourself healthy.
+As the saying goes, “you cannot pour from an empty cup,” which means that for you to be the most effective support person possible, you must practice self-care.
+This means taking time for yourself; sometimes, it may mean setting boundaries to keep yourself healthy.

 Listen intently & lovingly

 Being a good listener is critical to helping someone with post-traumatic stress disorder heal.
 Don’t force the conversations, but if and when they open up, don’t argue or interrupt; be there to listen.
 Active listening techniques can be invaluable here.